-Various methods can be used to harvest sweet potato.
-Growers with small area may harvest by hand using a garden fork.
+Various methods can be used to harvest sweet potatoes.
+Growers with a small area may harvest by hand using a garden fork.
 Intermediate sized commercial growers can use a 1 or 2-row modified mold board or disc plow, or middle buster with a notched coulter adjusted just left of the main stems to turn the rows and expose the storage roots.
 Remove roots from the vines by hand and place them into smooth baskets.
 Use gloves to keep bruises and abrasions to a minimum.
 Mechanical diggers patterned after a low flat-bed type potato digger or digger-windrower can facilitate harvest in larger areas.
 These are 1 or 2-row diggers that incorporate a short separating chain behind a wide blade to dig both soil and roots onto the chain.
 Soil falls through the chain as the storage roots move up with the chain and drop off to the ground in the back of the digger.
 Care must be taken to bring enough soil up with the chain to minimize bruises.
 Storage roots are then picked up by hand and placed in smooth sided baskets.
 With more advanced harvesters, the storage roots continue on the chain through a platform where they are picked up by hand and placed directly into bins.
-After the roots are harvested, they should be cured in the storage house at 85°F (29°C) and 85-90% relative humidity for 5-7 days to promote wound healing, reduce disease incidence, and improve sweetness.
-After curing, temperature should be lowered to 55°F (13°C), but relative humidity should be maintained at 85% for long term storage.
+After the roots are harvested, they should be cured in the storage house at 85°F (29°C)